-While there are several forms of Glaucoma they all have similar key symptoms including increased pressure within the eye, a ‘cupping’ appearance of the optic disc and a reduction or loss of peripheral vision.
+While there are several different forms they all have similar key symptoms including increased pressure within the eye, a ‘cupping’ appearance of the optic disc and a reduction or loss of peripheral vision.

 How is the pressure controlled?

-The eye contains a water based fluid called the aqueous which being constantly refilled with fresh water based liquids.
+The eye contains a water-based fluid called the aqueous, constantly refilled with fresh water-based liquids.
 To maintain a stable internal pressure ‘drains’ are located at the front of the eye between the iris and cornea edge.

-Increased pressure is the result of an increase in fluid production, a reduction in fluid drainage, or a combination of the two.
+Increased pressure results from increased fluid production, a reduction in drainage, or a combination of the two.

 Glaucoma is one of the most common causes of blindness in the Western World and there are several different forms: acute glaucoma; congenital glaucoma; chronic glaucoma (the most common form); and secondary glaucoma (resulting from another condition).

 Who is at risk of chronic Glaucoma?

 There are numerous risk factors associated with chronic glaucoma, including: